Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/weekly-progress.md

     pulseCount++; // increment each pulse
   }
 ```

+- Code used in Portugal:
+(the code for Portugal will be added on tuesday (2/12/2025), as we have no way to retrieve it currently)

 ## 3. Measurment protocol
 There will be measured at 8 different PWM values in both directions.